naveedkhalid091/Learn_Next.js/step05_styling/step02_flex_with _tailwindcss/step08_align_self/align_self.md

 ## Align-self

 Align-self specifically targets the alignment of individual flex items.

-`Purpose`: Controls the vertical alignment of a single flex item within its flex container.
+It controls the vertical alignment of an individual flex item within its flex container.

 Values:
 `self-auto:` Resets the alignment to the value set by the flex container.